 Trotwood school officials are still working to collect uniforms for all of the students affected by the tornadoes, Moore said.

-The district is planning to distribute the backpacks and school supplies at an event August 3, Moore said.Grab the FREE WDTN News App for iPhone or Android.
+The district is planning to distribute the backpacks and school supplies at an event August 3, Moore said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.